runemadsen/reactive-user-interfaces/README.md

 Perform these steps to install `create-react-app` on your computer:

 1. First make sure that you are running the [latest version of Node.js](https://nodejs.org/en/).
 1. Run `npm install -g create-react-app` from your terminal.
+If you're getting an error, try running `sudo npm install -g create-react-app`.

 ### Creating a new app